Notices & Forms

 Heany Park Primary School Community

 In a positive school community, every face has a place, every voice is valued and everyone has something to contribute.
 Our school has a high level of parent and community involvement.
 Parents are encouraged to take an active role in discussing, monitoring and supporting their children’s learning.
 Parents are involved in setting goals for the school and in developing school policies.
-The school is an important part of the local community and we try find ways to involve business and community leaders in the work of the school, as well as to establish partnerships with other agencies and businesses to advance school goals.
+The school is an important part of the local community and we establish partnerships with other agencies and businesses to advance school goals.